Dries-B/nbis-meta-wiki/Running-the-workflow-on-Uppmax.md

 ```

 ### Uniref90
-The UniRef90 database is clustered at 90% sequence identity and Uppmax provides downloaded fasta files that can be used directly with the workflow:
+The UniRef90 database is clustered at 90% sequence identity and Uppmax provides downloaded fasta files that can be used directly with the workflow.

 To use the latest snapshot of `UniRef90` for taxonomic annotation of contigs, do:
 ```bash